 Clothing footwear and equipment

 Wearing an incorrect clothing for your sport will cause you massive injury for example if you were to play tennis you would wear rugby/football boots if you did you would be slipping all over the place as you don’t have enough grip to handle the surface of the tennis court.
-It is always important to wear the correct uniform that will protect you for your sport, if you don’t wear the right items for your sport and you get hurt by not wearing something that was supposed to cover you could end up leading out getting injured for a long time.

 Environmental: